 For your major assignment, you will complete a business submission.
-The marks for the business submission are divided into two parts:
+The marks for the business submission are divided into two parts: The presentation and submission will be done in pairs

-1. Individual Business Submission Presentation (10%)
+1. Business Submission Presentation (15%) Pairs

-Students will make a short individual presentation to the class detailing your
+Students will make a short presentation to the class detailing your